Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 - Added a large crate to Oceanlab UC to buff the upper vents route
 - Fixed quick aug upgrade menu when you have 10 augs that can be upgraded
 - Crash saves are now hidden from the load game menu, because they were confusing to see
+- Slightly reduced number of zombies in graveyard in Halloween modes

 </details>